Allowances can be automated to be triggered within a pay run. This article will look at automating 4 different allowances. They are:

-Note: Rule sets are only available on the Advanced/Plus plan.
+Note: Rule sets are only available on the Plus subscription plan.

 Configuring the pay categories

-When you create the pay categories for each allowance, carefully set the other parameters, e.g. the meal & tool allowance will not attract super, and will be PAYG exempt, but the site allowance will attract super and PAYG.
+When you create the pay categories for each allowance, carefully set the other parameters, e.g. the meal & tool allowance will not attract NI, and will be PAYE exempt, but the site allowance will attract NI and PAYE.
 It is up to you to set this up correctly depending on the requirements.
 Importantly though, these allowances should (usually) be set to be 'fixed' allowances, not 'hourly', 'annually' etc.

 More information about pay categories can be found here.

 You'll also need to create a work type in order for employees to indicate that they are due an allowance via timesheets.
 We are going to create one for the 'Cold work' allowance scenario.

 To do this, go to the 'Payroll settings' > 'Work types' page and click the 'Add' button on the right hand side.
 Call it 'work under 0 degrees', and enable it for full time, part time and casual employees.
 In this scenario, it is linking to the 'Permanent ordinary hours' instead of the allowance pay category because the rules will apply it as needed.
 This will be explained further on.
 See below for how the work type set up will look:

 You can apply tags to specific employees, and then use them in rule sets as a way of specifying individual or groups of employee in which a specific rule should apply.
 For example, in the case of allowances, we can use a tag to decide whether an employee gets a specific type of allowance or not.

 You'll need to go to the 'Payroll settings' > 'Tags' page and add a tag that says something like "uses own tools".
 Once you add the tag you'll be able to apply it to the required employees by ticking the box alongside their name.